Merge (software): History

 The Merge technology was bought by a company called DASCOM in 1999, which was in turn bought by IBM.
 A company called TreLOS was spun off in 2000 that continued the development of the virtual machine software and created Win4Lin.
 TreLOS later merged into NeTraverse, Inc.

 The SCO Group distributes NeTraverse Merge 5.3, which supports their current products SCO OpenServer 5.x and UnixWare 7.

+Reception

+While criticizing the AT&T 6300 Plus as poor value, InfoWorld in 1986 praised Simultask's performance and DOS compatibility on the computer.
+Reporting that at least one terminal emulator ran on it but not on native MS-DOS on the 6300 Plus, the magazine estimated that Simultask's performance running DOS software was comparable to that of the original IBM PC AT.
+Also approving of the documentation and ease of installation, InfoWorld concluded that Simultask was "an elegant and reasonably priced one-box solution for those who want to access both Unix and MS-DOS".